GabrielLuizBPassos/GabrielLuizBPassos/README.md

 # About me 👨🏻‍💻

-* I am currently learning about Database (MySQL) and  Python.
+* I am currently learning about: Database (MySQL) and  Python.

 * How to reach me: passos.gabrielluizz@gmail.com